DanielMoscoso/100day_challenge/Readme.txt

 		 score.
 (The snake module needs to be updated also, since it does not stop once it hits a wall).
 		-The reset method has been added to the snake class.
 It deletes all the segments previously obtained by the snake (deletes all the objects in the list), then creates a new snake from scratch and sets it up in the middle of the screen.
-		(the snake reset is properly working, but I need to delet the turtle objects that are left over from the previous game)."
+		 (the snake reset is properly working, but I need to delete the turtle objects that are left over from the previous game)."
+		-The snake's links are now shipped elsewhere on the screen, so the game can start from a clean screen every time.
+(This might not be the best way to tackle it since the turtle objects will be pilling up every time the game restarts)"
 ===============================================================================